intk/collective.gspreadsyncmanager/README.rst

 Features
 ============
-- Synchronization between GoogleSheets API and a Plone site.
+- Synchronization between GoogleSheets API and Plone content.
+- Connection with the GoogleSheets API separated from the content sync.
+- Other API connections can be plugged into the sync.
+The main sources of data for this project are Google Sheets.

 Installation
 ===================